ultrasoundmoney/mev-boost-relay/docs/optimistic/an-optimistic-weekend.md

 (9 rows)
 ```

 Each slot that had a simulation error still had a block published either through our relay or another, so optimistic relaying has not caused any missed slots.
-We are working on onboarding more builders and will continue to simulate all optimitstic blocks to ensure we catch builder or relay bugs as early as possible!
+We are working on onboarding more builders and will continue to simulate all optimistic blocks to ensure we catch builder or relay bugs as early as possible!